One of the Most Common Installation Methods to Power Your Dash Cam and For Parking Mode

 The following guide is written and designed those installing with a standard hardwiring kit.
 If you're installing with the hardwiring kits listed below, click on them to learn more.

-Step 1: Locate Your Fuse Box
+Locate Your Fuse Box

 Consult your owner's manual for the location of the fuse box.
 If you have misplaced the owner's manual, you may be able to find this information online.
 Depending on the model of your vehicle, you may need to remove some trim or open some panels to gain access to the fuses.
 On some cars, these boxes will open simply by lifting a tab or pulling a panel with your fingers, while other vehicles may require prying with a trim tool (included as part of our Essential Installation Package).

-This is a sample owner's manual which shows how to access the fuse box in a Mazda 3 and a Mazda CX-5.
 We recommend using a Trim Tool to pry your fuse box open, included through our Essential Installation Package.

-Step 2: Which Fuse Slot Should I Use?
+Which Fuse Slot Should I Use?